Covid 19 coronavirus: Health Minister David Clark announces more medicines, vaccines with $160m Pharmac Budget boost

 Today's pre-Budget announcement comes just four days before Thursday's "recovery Budget" – it's one of the few new funding announcements that have been signalled before Budget Day.

-Health Minister David Clark said that these are not "normal times" and Thursday's Budget would have a "significant" focus on recovery and rebuilding.
+Clark said that these are not "normal times" and Thursday's Budget would have a "significant" focus on recovery and rebuilding.

 But Clark told reporters that securing medicine supply was also "critical" for ensuring the wellbeing of New Zealanders.
 He said this was more vital now than ever.